Why Some Destinations Feel Harder to Plan Than Others

 Weather is now the first thing I look up for almost every destination.
 Not just rainy versus dry season, but what it actually feels like to be there.

-I learned that the hard way after traveling to Rome in late June during a heatwave.
-It was still a beautiful trip, but it made something very clear to me:
+I learned that lesson the hard way after traveling to Rome during a late-June heatwave.
+It was still an incredible trip, but it made one thing very clear to me:

-I don’t want to be in Europe in peak summer heat anymore.
+I don’t want to be sightseeing through Europe in peak summer heat anymore.

 Since then, timing has become one of the most important filters in how I plan.